Ayson Law Firm

 At Ayson Law Firm, we act quickly to preserve your right to drive and begin building a strong defense.
 We request all available evidence, including dashcam and bodycam footage, arrest reports, chemical test results, and officer statements.
 We look for inconsistencies, errors in procedure, and potential constitutional violations.
 Our goal is to expose weaknesses in the prosecution’s case that can lead to a dismissal, a reduction in charges, or a favorable outcome at trial.

-Common Defenses In Houston DWI Cases
+Common Defenses In DWI Cases

 DWI charges are often based on questionable evidence.
 Officers may administer field sobriety tests improperly or pull someone over without a valid reason.
 Breathalyzer devices can malfunction, and blood samples may be mishandled or tested incorrectly.
 At Ayson Law Firm, we know how to challenge these issues and protect your rights in court.